Build and Deploy a Single-Page Web Application¶

 For web applications with a backend server, Choreo allows you to mount runtime configurations and secrets as environment variables and/or file mounts for a specific environment.
 Alternatively, you can also inject them into the client application during server-side rendering or when serving static content.

-However, in the case of SPAs that run completely on the browser, Choreo does not support baking-in environment variables or other configurations.
-This is because Choreo follows a multi-environment deployment model, where configuration should be kept separate from the build and injected at runtime.
-For example, in most React SPA frameworks, the process.env
+For SPAs that run completely on the browser, Choreo does not support baking-in environment variables or other configurations.
+Instead, Choreo recommends the following approach (applicable to most SPA frameworks, including React):

 Note